-There is much media talk about environmental issues like climate change, renewables, air quality, plastics and pollution.
+There is much media talk and public interest about environmental issues like climate change, renewables, air quality, plastics and pollution.
+There are school children marches.
 Penalties for diesel cars to discourage nitrogen dioxide and particulate emissions are being introduced, and, astonishingly, the Tesla electric car company’s market value at £40 billion has now overtaken Ford’s despite only achieving a fraction of Ford’s sales.
-The UK Government is phasing out petrol engine cars by 20140.
+The UK Government is phasing out petrol engine cars by 2040 in favour of electric.
 What can we say about the inclusion of these topics in Science GCSE?
 Well, firstly, there are lots of examples, and “environment” is one of the few certain, banker questions in the whole of the GCSE syllabus.
 Secondly, examiners are looking for proof that students understand some of the technical language involved.
 Let’s take a look in more detail.

 Questions about the environment in general have become so popular in Chemistry, Biology and Physics papers, in both core and triple science alike, that I sometimes think you just have to mention “carbon dioxide” and you are half way to a pass !
 Even if you are a climate change skeptic, suspend that view until after the GCSE’s!
 Certainly the payback on a relatively small amount of revision on a not-too-difficult subject is high since one or more questions will almost certainly feature – which cannot be said about all science topics.
 After last year’s “drunken rat” controversy, students tweeted that they had learned their CGP Biology guide religiously, yet so little of the syllabus cropped up.

 1. All three of the sciences begin this topic with fossil fuels, which are mainly oil and derivatives like petrol, also coal and gas.